+WALT select and use activities and resources, with help when needed.

+WALT develop our sense of responsibility and membership of a community.

-WALT: Select and use activities and resources, with help when needed.
-This helps us to achieve a goal we have chosen, or one which is suggested to us.
-WALT: Become more outgoing with unfamiliar people, in the safe context of our setting.
-WALT: Show more confidence in new social situations.
+WALT become more outgoing with unfamiliar people, in the safe context of our setting.
+WALT show more confidence in new social situations.

-Play with one or more other children, extending and elaborating play ideas.
+WALT play with one or more other children, extending and elaborating play ideas.
+WALT increasingly follow rules, understanding why they are important.